chikamichi/vim/README.md

 gconftool-2 --set "/apps/gnome-terminal/profiles/Default/foreground_color" --type string "#65657B7B8383"
 ```

-In `.vimrc` (at the end, may complain about solarized theme not available otherwise):
+In `.vimrc` (at the end, may complain about solarized theme not available otherwise), for instance:

 ```
 syntax on
 set background=dark
 set t_Co=256
-let g:solarized_termcolors=16
-colorscheme solarized
+colorscheme [YourColorscheme]
 ```